jscheiny/safe-units/docs/builtin.md

 # Built-in Units

-While users can define their own unit system (see [Defining Quantities](defining-quantities.html)), Safe Units also comes with a large collection of built-in quantities and units based on the SI unit system.
+While users can [define their own unit system](unit-systems.html), Safe Units also comes with a large collection of built-in quantities and units based on the SI unit system.

 All quantities provided are generic and of the form `type Quantity<N = number>` so all quantity types will default to using `number` as the numeric type but may be passed another numeric type.